 After overseeding in the spring, it’s important that you do not apply pre-emergent weed control to this turf.
 This could hamper the new seedlings in the same way it controls emerging crabgrass.

 Overseeding lawns in spring can thicken lawns and make them more attractive, but it’s hardly just a matter of throwing the best grass seed onto the lawn.
 The process requires know-how, specialized lawn care equipment and lawn care follow-through to make it successful—the type of knowledge and services offered by TruGreen®.

-Every TruGreen lawn plan begins with a Healthy Lawn Analysis®, which is performed by a TruGreen PhD-certified specialist.
-This in-depth analysis helps TruGreen create a tailored, scientific approach to lawn care that gives your lawn exactly what it needs to reach its full potential.
+Your TruGreen specialist will create a tailored, scientific approach to your lawn care service that gives your lawn exactly what it needs to reach its full potential.
 That’s how they help you achieve a lawn you’ll love.
-And their work is backed by the TruGreen Healthy Lawn Guarantee®, which means a TruGreen specialist will visit your property as often as necessary to make adjustments to ensure your satisfaction*.
+And the work is backed by the TruGreen Healthy Lawn Guarantee®, which means a TruGreen specialist will visit your property as often as necessary to make adjustments to ensure your satisfaction*.